Thorite

 Thorite, (Th,U)SiO4, is a rare nesosilicate of thorium that crystallizes in the tetragonal system and is isomorphous with zircon and hafnon.
 It is the most common mineral of thorium and is nearly always strongly radioactive.
+Thorite was discovered in 1828 on the island of Løvøya, Norway, by the vicar and mineralogist, Hans Morten Thrane Esmark.
+First specimens of Thorite were sent to his father, Jens Esmark, who was a professor of mineralogy and geology.
 It was named in 1829 to reflect its thorium content.
-Thorite was discovered in 1828 on the island of Løvøya, Norway, by the vicar and mineralogist, Hans Morten Thrane Esmark, who sent the first specimens of this black mineral to his father, Jens Esmark, who was a professor of mineralogy and geology.

 Occurrence

 Specimens of thorite generally come from igneous pegmatites and volcanic extrusive rocks, hydrothermal veins and contact metamorphic rocks.
 It is also known to occur as small grains in detrital sands.
 Crystals are rare, but when found can produce nicely shaped short prismatic crystals with pyramidal terminations.

 It is commonly associated with zircon, monazite, gadolinite, fergusonite, uraninite, yttrialite and pyrochlore.

 Thorite is currently an important ore of uranium.
 A variety of thorite, often called "uranothorite", is particularly rich in uranium and has been a viable uranium ore at Bancroft in Ontario, Canada.
 Other varieties of thorite include "orangite", an orange variety, and "calciothorite", an impure variety with trace amounts of calcium.